vfarcic/devops26/manuscript/17-progressive-delivery.md

 * Use an **existing** static cluster: [install.sh](https://gist.github.com/3dd5592dc5d582ceeb68fb3c1cc59233)
 * Use an **existing** serverless cluster: [install-serverless.sh](https://gist.github.com/f592c72486feb0fb1301778de08ba31d)

-I> The commands that follow will reset your *go-demo-6* `master` branch with the contents of the branch that contain all the changes we did so far.
+I> The commands that follow will reset your *go-demo-6* `master` branch with the contents of the branch that contains all the changes we did so far.
 Please execute them only if you are unsure whether you did all the exercises correctly.

 W> Depending on whether you're using static or serverless Jenkins X flavor, we'll need to restore one branch or the other.
 To make things more complicated, those of you running GKE will have to use the branch based on the previous chapter while others are still stuck with those from before.
 The commands that follow will restore `knative-cd` if you are using GKE and serverless Jenkins X and `knative-jx` if you're in GKE but with static Jenkins X. For everyone else, `extension-model-jx` is the branch if you are using static Jenkins X and `extension-model-cd` if you prefer the serverless flavor.
-In the commands listed below you will see `# If GKE` and `# If NOT GKE`.
+In the commands listed below, you will see `# If GKE` and `# If NOT GKE`.
 Execute only one command or the other depending on whether you use GKE or something else.

 ```bash
 NAMESPACE=$(kubectl config view \